maayaneaha/ocr_emma_madi/README.md

 > Our OCR is made by four students of EPITA, for the third semester.

 This OCR resolves a Sudoku grid on a picture.
-Our Neural Network can detect any digits on this picture.
+Our Neural Network can detect any digits on any pictures.
-Our OCR can be train to detect more numbers than now.
+Our OCR can be trained to detect more numbers than now.

 ### INSTALLATION